jeff1evesque/machine-learning/README.md

 ###Redis

 [Redis](http://redis.io/) is an open source, key-value cache, and store system.
-Though, some would classify redis within the family of [NoSQL](http://en.wikipedia.org/wiki/NoSQL), it is more accurately referred as a data structure server.
-Though similar to [memcached](http://memcached.org/), its greater flexibility is often see more advantageous.
+Often classified as [NoSQL](http://en.wikipedia.org/wiki/NoSQL), it is more accurately referred as a data structure server.
+It is similar to [memcached](http://memcached.org/), with greater flexibility.

 ##Testing / Execution